Property/Real Estate Lawyer

 Salary & Career Outlook

-The average salary for a real estate lawyer is $118,000.
+The average salary for a real estate lawyer is $163,770, according to the U.S. Bureau of Labor Statistics.
 Salary depends on the hourly rate charged and job experience.
 Working in a large firm or becoming a partner increases a real estate lawyer’s pay.

 Those involved in commercial real estate often find employment in large firms along with environmental lawyers and full-time litigators.
 Some real estate lawyers work for the government, using their expertise in the building and zoning departments of municipalities and counties.
 Still others may be on staff in corporations, financial or lending institutions, real estate development companies or title companies.
 Typically, real estate lawyers with their own practice or in small firms focus on residential real estate transactions.